MdSaddamKazmi/CAP/README.md

-* use <cd Project_Student_Details> to go inside the folder and use command "cds watch" to check the data  on port 4004
+* use command "cd Project_Student_Details" in terminal to go inside the folder and use command "cds watch" to check the data  on port 4004